Interplay of Zeeman Splitting and Tunnel Coupling in Coherent Spin Qubit Shuttling: Measurement Setup

 \section{Measurement Setup}

 The device is measured in a K100 Kelvinox dilution refrigerator and mounted on the cold finger.
-An IPS120-10 Oxford superconducting magnet supply the external magnetic field in the experiments.
+An IPS120-10 Oxford superconducting magnet supplies the external magnetic field in the experiments.
 The magnetic field points along the [110] direction of the Si lattice.
-The voltages applied to the gates are produced from two sources and are combined via custom voltage combiners at room temperature.
-The QDevil QDAC supplies the DC voltages while the Quantum Machine QPX+ generates the dynamics voltages for shuttling in a sample time of \SI{4}{\nano\second}.
-The dynamic pulse lines in the fridge have a bandwidth of 0 to \SI{50}{\mega\Hz}, which translates into a minimum rise time of \SI{20}{\nano\second}.
-A Keysight PSG8267D Vector Signal Generator mainly synthesizes the microwave pulses for the ESR single quit control, utilizing the baseband I/Q and pulse modulation signal from OPX+.
-The modulated pulse can oscillate from \SI{250}{\kilo\Hz} up to \SI{44}{\giga\Hz}, although this range is also limited by the transmission line in the fridge.
+The voltages applied to the gates are produced by two sources and are combined via custom voltage combiners at room temperature.
+The QDevil QDAC supplies the dc voltages, while the Quantum Machine QPX+ generates the dynamic voltages for shuttling in a sample time of \SI{4}{\nano\second}.
+The dynamic pulse lines in the refrigerator have a bandwidth of 0$-$50 \SI{}{\mega\Hz}, which translates into a minimum rise time of \SI{20}{\nano\second}.
+A Keysight PSG8267D Vector Signal Generator mainly synthesizes the microwave pulses for the ESR single-quit control, utilizing the baseband IQ and pulse modulation signal from the OPX+.
+The modulated pulse can oscillate from \SI{250}{\kilo\Hz} up to \SI{44}{\giga\Hz}, although this range is also limited by the transmission line in the refrigerator.

-The charge sensor consists of a single-island SET connected to a resonant LC tank circuit on the sample PSB.
-A tone signal at \SI{165}{\mega\Hz} for the RF reflectometry is generated by the OPX+.
-The return signal is first amplified by a Cosmic Microwave Technology CITFL1 LNA at the \SI{4}{\kelvin} stage, and is subsequently amplified by two Mini-circuit ZFL-1000LN+ LNA at room temperature.
+The charge sensor consists of a single-island SET connected to a resonant $LC$ tank circuit on the sample PSB.
+A tone signal at \SI{165}{\mega\Hz} for the rf reflectometry is generated by the OPX+.
+The return signal is first amplified by a Cosmic Microwave Technology CITFL1 LNA at the 4-\SI{}{\kelvin} stage, and is subsequently amplified by two Mini-circuit ZFL-1000LN+ LNA devices at room temperature.
 After amplification, the signal is digitized and demodulated by the OPX+.